LuXDAmore/vue-fake3d-image-effect/README.md

     # Availables
     slot="default"  # Add some content
-    slot="overlay"  # Add an overlay between the default content and the background slot="footer"   # Add a footer to the component
+    slot="overlay"  # Add an overlay between the default content and the background image slot="footer"   # Add a footer to the component

 ```